 Do these things and they will save you money in the end: They will ensure that you don’t have to spend larger sums going back and fixing a defective software product after development.

-Creating a high-quality software product isn’t always cheap.
+Creating a high-quality custom software product isn’t always cheap.
 But it is definitely less costly than creating a poor-quality one.